surajsk2003/Trigonometric_Calculator/README.md

 - Enter your choice (1/2/3): 1
   Sine(45) = 0.707107

-Do you want to perform another calculation? (y/n): y Enter the angle in degrees: 30
+- Do you want to perform another calculation? (y/n): y
+- Enter the angle in degrees: 30
-Choose operation:
+- Choose operation:
   1. Sine
   2. Cosine
   3. Tangent
-Enter your choice (1/2/3): 2
+- Enter your choice (1/2/3): 2
   Cosine(30) = 0.866025

-Do you want to perform another calculation? (y/n): n
+- Do you want to perform another calculation? (y/n): n

 # Contribution:
-Contributions to this project are welcome.
+- Contributions to this project are welcome.
 Feel free to fork the repository and submit pull requests with your improvements or bug fixes.

 # License:
-This project is licensed under the MIT License.
+- his project is licensed under the MIT License.
 See the LICENSE file for details.